isb-cgc/examples-R/README.md

   help(package="ISBCGCExamples")
 ```

-There are four main vignettes using TCGA data, with more in the works.
+There are vignettes for each TCGA data type, and more elaborate examples
-They involve analyzing genomic data, correlating gene expression and methylation,
+involving analyzing genomic data, correlating gene expression and methylation,
 and correlating protein and mRNA levels.

 The vignettes as **R-markdown** can be found in the [examples-R/inst/doc](inst/doc) directory,